derivativeoflog7/derivativeoflog7.github.io/_posts/2025-10-22-enabling-s3-sleep-on-a-zen-2-lenovo-ideapad-flex-5.markdown

 ![UEFITool](/images/2025-10-22/uefitool.jpg)

 From a terminal, run *IFRExtractor* on the extracted image: ``ifrextractor <PE32_image>```.
 If it errors out with *No IFR data found*, proceed with another PE32 image.
-If it succeeds, it will produce a txt file.
-Open it, search for the same string you did in the previous step, and see if you find the option that manages S3 sleep.
+If it succeeds, it will produce one or more txt files.
+Open them, search for the same string you did in the previous step, and see if you find the option that manages S3 sleep.
+Make sure you find an actual option with a *VarOffset*, and not something else like a subtitle or prompt.

 In my case, the correct file was *AmdPbsSetupDxe*, and the option I was looking for has a *prompt* string of "**S3/Modern Standby Support**".